ctrlaltdeleon/infinitygauntlet/other/how-to-use-git.md

 ...where A, B, C, and D are commits, and commit D is labeled as the `master` branch.

-`Git` supports something called "branching", where you can do something like this:
+`git` supports something called "branching", where you can do something like this:

 ```
 A ---> B ---> C ---> D [master]